azat-co/practicalnode/chapter1/chapter1.md

 }
 ```

-In Node version 8, all the ES2015 (ES6) features available which allows developers to write advanced object literals which are so enhanced that they are more like classes rather than simple ES5 object.
+Node version 8 supports all the ES2015 (ES6) features, which allows developers to use new object literal syntax.
+This ES6 syntax makes defining objects *so* advanced that they resemble classes more than ES5 objects.
 For example, you can extend another object, define fields dynamically, invoke `super()` and use shorter syntax for functions:

 ```js
 const serviceBase = {